 By 2022, smart wearables are set to reach 65 million units.
 Apple Watch is currently the world’s leading wearable, with 34% share in 2017.
 Not all launches are successful though.
 Google Glass for example never took off, but other projects such as Intel’s Vaunt and Apple Glasses are now better placed to take smart glasses into the mainstream.

 But there’s more.
-Consumers seem ready for emotion-led wearable like mood sensors.
+Consumers seem ready for an emotion-led wearable like mood sensors.
 AI and machine learning are instrumental in the delivery of such personalised services, where computer headsets record brain activity and register different emotions from gestures and sensors.

 Brands are using it to A/B test, improve in-store/online experiences, tailor services, ultimately create stronger relationships.

 Facebook, Apple and Amazon – concluded Caroline – are serious threats for the big travel players because of the immense power of their technology, the vastness of their data, and their ability to keep pushing boundaries.
 Amazon Prime, for example, can leverage on 66 million members spending 1.5 more than non-members.
 Will they disrupt the travel sector and perhaps offer a subscription model?
 Don’t rule it out!

 John Flesta then delved deeper into some of the travelling trends Ipsos identified with their latest market research.